Launching instances using OpenStack terminal client¶

 The OpenStack terminal client will give you helpful feedback when ending a command with --help

-.
-For instance openstack server create -h
+openstack server create -h

 will show you how you can work with various options to create a server.